Updated: May 5

 When embarking on my own wellness journey many years ago, I was shocked to recover how my sleep had so many impacts on my everyday wellness.
 I began doing little practices here and there to see how I could better affect my night's sleep, and over time, these tips proved to be the most useful for me in having a restful and peaceful slumber.

 First of all, having a healthy relationship with sleep starts with the way you think about it.
 If you are someone who struggles to sleep at night, stressing about getting home and getting to bed can actually create an adrenaline rush like effect on the body that will keep us a wired even longer.
 In essence, the more stressed you are about falling asleep- the harder it will be to get that shut-eye!

 Instead, consider your body as the captain when it's bedtime.
-Tune in, listen to whether it's feeling restless, ungrounded, exhausted, etc. Listen to these cues to not create a judgment on whether it's right or wrong, but to be able to better care for what these signals mean.
+Tune in, listen to whether it's feeling restless, ungrounded, exhausted, etc. Listen to these cues but try not to create a judgment on whether they're right or wrong, but to be able to better care for what these signals mean.
 If you are unable to sleep at night, perhaps it's your body suggesting you exert a little more energy in a healthy way that will enable your body to then relax.
-Trying yoga, taking a walk at night after dinner, or maybe doing night work out a few hours before bedtime will help your body to release that energy so it can be more able to rest.
+Trying yoga, taking a walk at night after dinner, or maybe doing light work out a few hours before bedtime will help your body to release that energy so it can be more able to rest.

-If your mind tends to keep you awake at night, consider this not frustration but a signal to somethings you might be better suited for doing before bed like journaling or meditation.
+If your mind tends to keep you awake at night, consider this not a frustration, but a signal to somethings you might be better suited for doing before bed like journaling or meditation.
 These things are really useful for finding more peace of mind at night.

-The biggest things are to just allow your body to express what it's showing to you late at night.
-Fighting it, suppressing it might work occasionally but learning to tune into your body and craft a regiment that eases it into a night's sleep would be my recommendation!
+The biggest thing is to just allow your body to express what it's showing to you late at night.
+Fighting it or suppressing it might work occasionally but learning to tune into your body and craft a regiment that eases you into a better night's sleep would be my recommendation!

 Cleanse Your Space